Conditions

 • Dachshunds

-While small-breed dogs have a higher-prevalence of CHF, large breeds are sometimes affected, and often experience faster disease progression.
+While small-breed dogs have a higher-prevalence of congestive heart failure, large breeds are sometimes affected, and often experience faster disease progression.

 Common CHF Treatment Options

-Prescribed Medication from your Veterinarian is usually the most common treatment of Congestive Heart Failure.
-If your pet is diagnosed with congestive heart failure, medication will be prescribed to help reduce the stress on the heart.
-The type of medication used depends on your pet’s symptoms and may include:
+Prescribed medication from your veterinarian is usually the most common treatment of congestive heart failure in pets.
+If your pet has been diagnosed with congestive heart failure, medication will be prescribed to help reduce the stress on the heart.
+The type of medication used depends on your pet's symptoms and may include:

-Utilizing therapies, like Supplemental Oxygen Therapy, is commonly used to relieve symptoms of CHF in pets to increase their quality of life while living with their diagnosis.
-Supplemental oxygen, like the use of Oxygen Therapy Cages, are not meant to cure CHF but rather provide relief to your pet experiencing symptoms caused by congestive heart failure.
+Utilizing therapies, like supplemental oxygen therapy, is commonly used to relieve symptoms of congestive heart failure in pets to increase their quality of life while living with their diagnosis.
+Supplemental oxygen, like the use of oxygen concentrators and cages, are not meant to cure CHF but rather provide relief to your pet experiencing symptoms caused by congestive heart failure.

 Supplementary transport oxygen can be a lifesaving solution for pet owners worried about getting their pet to an emergency care facility if their condition worsens.